Certified Master Pastry Chef®

 All other expenses associated with taking the exam (travel, room, board, etc.) are the responsibility of the candidate.
 This includes any charges required by the host institution for makeup exams.

 Master chef recertification is required every five years.
 Chefs should use the Recertification Application and document 80 hours of continuing education.
-Master chefs are exempt from taking the three mandatory refreshers.
+Certified Master Pastry Chefs are exempt from taking the three mandatory refreshers.